Help Center> CodeHub> User Guide> Cloud Repository Creation> Creating a Repository Using a Template

 The options are as follows:

-• Allow project members to access the repository
+• Allow project members to access the repository.

 The project manager is automatically set as the repository administrator, and the developer is set as a common repository member.
 When members of the two roles are added to the project, they are added to the repository member list by automatic synchronization.
 You can view the list.

-• Allow generation of a README file
+• Allow automated creation of a code check task.

 Visibility